Before You Move to Mexico, Figure Out What to Take and What To Leave, Without Being Bullied

 Mexicans like nice things, too.
 The odd assertion that if you live in Mexico, you should live like a poor Mexican is quite silly.
 Poor Mexicans don’t want to live like poor Mexicans, so why should you?
 Any poor Mexicans I’ve ever met would like to live like rich Mexicans, or at least middle-class Mexicans.

 Quick story.
 Several months after we moved here, we invited some new Mexican friends (a man and his wife) to our home.
 And before you get the wrong idea (because it’s relevant to the story), please let me explain that these are Mexico-born Mexicans, not US-born Mexicans.
-They were both born and raised in Mexico, moved to the US as fully grown adults, and then, after the financial crash of 2008, as the man was telling us their story, they were forced to move back to Mexico.
+They were both born and raised in Mexico, moved to the US as fully grown adults, and then, after the financial crash of 2008, as the man told us their story, they were forced to move back to Mexico.

 When it came time for the man to relate to us the part of the story where he told us what items they brought back from the US to Mexico, his speech became progressively slower and his voice progressively softer until, even with our heads bent forward, it was getting difficult to hear him.
 Then, he looked down and away from his wife and other than some barely audible mumbling, pretty much stopped talking completely.
 After a short pause, his wife, in a voice that was quite strong, clear and easy to hear and understand said, “And he forced me to leave lots of my things in the US!”
 As the man continued to look down in shame, his wife shot him a look that would be described in Hawaii as “stink eye.”
 You don’t have to be Hawaiian to get the gist.